-Though these new inroads, may not be Chinese investments alone, many reports have shown that Caribbean islands and nations in Africa have experienced a cultural explosion of Chinese companies over the past decade.
-These private investments reported offering a path to better economic growth, but is it panning out for who needs it most?
+Though these new inroads, may not be Chinese investments alone, reports have shown that Caribbean islands and some nations in Africa have experienced a cultural explosion of Chinese companies over the past decade.
+These reported investments offering a path to better economic growth, but is it panning out for who needs it most?

-Many communities are unease, and in a holding position that these investments may also a platform for the dumping of their cheap goods to maintain their economy for over a billion people of to drive an authoritarian agenda.
-Over the past few months, upon arrival from a few trips, I have some deep thoughts and began to look into this trend.
-I called a few experts and friends, and it is not doomsday.
+Some communities are unease that it may be a platform for the dumping of their cheap goods to maintain their economy for over a billion people.
+For a few years, I have developed some deep thoughts after traveling to the region and began to look into this trend.
+I contacted a few experts and friends, and it is not doomsday.

-Some of these expansions are attractive, like a hanging Pinata.
-However, a piñata often leaves garbage for someone else to clean up.
-Sadly, many political leaders from poor and developing countries look at this colorful hanging package, and it seems unavoidable to take a strike.
+These expansions are attractive, like a hanging Pinata.
+However, a piñata frequently leaves trash for someone else to clean up.
+Sadly, many political leaders see this colorful hanging package, and it seems unavoidable to take a strike.

 An up-close look at a few weddings.

 China’s financial power throughout the Caribbean Community through [CARICOM] and pervasive influence is not new.
 Several projects from medical centers, stadiums and other businesses in Saint Lucia, Grenada, Dominica, and Jamaica with low-cost loans according to reports.

 Foreign inflow investments can be a good sign if it promotes safety, increases education, employment, modernize technology, local infrastructure, bringing structural barriers up to standard and more efficient in the flow of valuable goods and services, and should be considered.